top of page

 Amenities at Port Orleans French Quarter

-We’ve stayed at French Quarter on two occasions and I didn’t pay extra for a preferred room yet I’ve been able to see the main buildings from the door, I’ve been that close.
-Because of this, there is only one main pool area and one bus stop.
-During the offpeak season, you may have to share the bus with Riverside but I’ve heard this is quite rare because of the size of Riverside it does warrant its own bus at pretty much all time.
+Because of the size, there is only one main pool area and one bus stop.
+During the offpeak season, you may have to share the bus with Riverside but we’ve heard this is quite rare because of the size of Riverside, but it's worth keeping in mind.

 Pool at Port Orleans French Quarter